rubyforgood/Flaredown/impact.md

 966 users created since 1 month ago
 ```

+As of December 2021, there are checkins in the system from 183 different countries!

 #### Built by people around the world

 TODO talk about all the cool people with personal connections who have helped build flaredown